 Living with high blood pressure puts your health at risk, increasing your chances of developing many chronic — sometimes fatal — conditions.
 Unfortunately, the other extreme doesn’t have a great outlook, either.
-Simon Cowell learned this firsthand when a dizzy spell landed him in the hospital.
+Simon Cowell learned this firsthand when a dizzy spell landed him in the hospital in late 2017.

 The America’s Got Talent judge is now working on managing his health condition to prevent future injuries.
 But what exactly caused him to faint?
 How dangerous is low blood pressure, really — and what can you do to take better care of yourself if your blood pressure falls below average?

 Doctors blamed low blood pressure for the fall

 Cowell suffered a dizzy spell and collapsed while at home.

 Low blood pressure poses the greatest health risk when it causes lightheadedness, significantly increasing a person’s fall risk.
 Cowell fell down the stairs at his home after feeling dizzy, PEOPLE reported.
 After a short hospital stay, he returned home to rest and recover.

 Here’s what low blood pressure can look (and feel) like